-Students who drop a class within the first 10% of class meetings may be eligible for a 100% refund of enrollment fees and nonresident tuition.
-Refunds are not automatic, except in cases where the college cancelled the class.
-Students eligible for a refund must submit the refund petition forms to Admissions and
+Students who drop a class within the first 10% of class meetings are eligible for a 100% refund of enrollment fees and nonresident tuition.
+Refunds are processed automatically and students may expect to receive a refund check in two to four weeks.
+For refund drop deadlines for all classes, students should refer to their

-Records no later than the last day of the fall or spring semester or by June 30 for summer.
-For refund drop deadlines for all classes, students should refer to their Schedule and Account Information page by logging into their personal account.
+Schedule and Account Information page by logging into their personal account.
 It is the student's responsibility to check these dates immediately after registration, as deadlines can be as early as the first or second day of class.
-The Student Representation and Student Activities fees are non-refundable once paid.